reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 url: nodejs-csv-importer
 ---

-Spreadsheets frequently utilize the *CSV file* extension for their file types.
-As an output format for downloading a data collection, such as a report of results, activities, or even software products that don't appear and feel like a spreadsheet application typically provide a CSV.
-The primary reason for this is its pretty easy to edit and share.
+Spreadsheets frequently use the *CSV file* extension for their file types.
+As an output format for downloading data collection, such as a report of results, activities, or even software products that don't appear and feel like a spreadsheet application typically provides a CSV.
+The primary reason for this is that it’s pretty easy to edit and share.

 Any file with the "*.csv*" suffix is referred to as a "*CSV file*".
-One of the most popular outputs from any spreadsheet programme is a "*comma separated value file*", which is what this file extension stands for.
+One of the most popular outputs from any spreadsheet program is a "*comma-separated value file*", which is what this file extension stands for.

-The term "*comma separated value*" file refers to entry of data that is divided into individual columns by commas.
-To make the data easier to read and change, the spreadsheet programme transforms those comma-separated chunks of information into cells in tables and columns.
+The term "*comma-separated value*" file refers to the entry of data that is divided into individual columns by commas.
+To make the data easier to read and change, the spreadsheet program transforms those comma-separated chunks of information into cells in tables and columns.

 {{% github "https://github.com/thombergs/code-examples/tree/master/nodejs/node-csv-importer" %}}

 ## Why Do We Need a CSV Importer?

-Before we talk about the various use-cases of CSV, we need to understand why we use CSV files.
+Before we talk about the various use cases of CSV, we need to understand why we use CSV files.
 Here are some of the most important benefits:

-* **Easy to read:** CSV files contain data in plain text, which makes them human-readable unlike some alternative data storage formats.
+* **Easy to read:** CSV files contain data in plain text, which makes them human-readable, unlike some alternative data storage formats.
 * **Lightweight:** These files take up little space.
 The header row and the commas in between each data field are the only extra spaces they require.
 * **Portable and flexible:** It's always pretty easy to import CSV files into many other software applications.

-Well, *W3C*  Working group has well articulated various [use-cases](https://www.w3.org/TR/csvw-ucr/) of CSV.
-But some of the common use-cases of CSV files are:
+Well, the  *W3C* Working Group has well articulated the various [use-cases](https://www.w3.org/TR/csvw-ucr/) of CSV.
+But some of the common use cases of CSV files are:

 * **Relational Data and Row-Formats** - Usually, when data is retrieved from a table, the data can be complete or half-filled.
 But CSV helps to categorically observe the empty or missed values in the form of comma-separated data.
-* **Publication of Statistics** - Often the data extracted for the purpose of statistics need to be re-used for multiple purposes.
-But extracting data from spreadsheets can be pretty hard as they might not be in proper format.
+* **Publication of Statistics** - Often the data extracted for statistics need to be re-used for multiple purposes.
+But extracting data from spreadsheets can be pretty hard as they might not be in a proper format.
 Here CSV eases the re-usability of the data.
-* **Time-series data** - Often time-series data is required to understand weather forecasts over a period of time.
-This kind of data tend to drive a column- or array-oriented approach.
-Thus, this need to be published in a tabular form, such as CSV, for easy consumption within commonly available toolset.
+* **Time-series data** - Often time-series data is required to understand weather forecasts over some time.
+This kind of data tends to drive a column- or array-oriented approach.
+Thus, this needs to be published in a tabular form, such as CSV, for easy consumption within a commonly available toolset.
 * **Hierarchical data** - Usually various applications tend to share their data across various tools.
 Sometimes this is annotated as tree data.
-Thus CSV helps in defining array-oriented approach and share across multiple tools.
+Thus CSV helps in defining an array-oriented approach and sharing across multiple tools.
 For example, one can download data from one Employee Resource Planning(ERP) tool like Workday and import it to another ERP tool like SelectHub or Oracle Netsuite.
-* **Large datasets** - Often analytical applications need huge datasets to define a behavior or an anomaly.
-CSV files helps in reading those unstructured huge datasets and carve meaningful information out of it.
+* **Large datasets** - Often analytical applications need huge datasets to define behavior or an anomaly.
+CSV files help in reading those unstructured huge datasets and carving meaningful information out of them.

 In this article, we are going to explain the use-case of exporting and importing hierarchical data within different applications.
-Consider that if someone provides a CSV file containing employee details.
-It may also have data to map the employee and the manager relationship within the organization to form a tree chart.
-Then we can import that data into a table and define joins to fetch the final data in the form of tabular format and show it in the UI.
+Consider if someone provides a CSV file containing employee details.
+It may also have data to map the employee-manager relationship within the organization to form a tree chart.
+Then we can import that data into a table and define joins to fetch the final data in tabular format and show it in the UI.

-In order to accomplish this, we need to build a simple UI and a backend that will import CSV file and store the data in a database.
-Then, we will also need to fetch the same data in the form of parent-child format to show the imported data in a tabular format in the same UI.
+To accomplish this, we need to build a simple UI and a backend that will import CSV files and store the data in a database.
+Then, we will also need to fetch the same data in parent-child format to show the imported data in a tabular format in the same UI.

 {{% image alt="CSV Importer Architecture" src="images/posts/nodejs-csv-importer/csv_importer_architecture.png" %}}